Applications of joinings to sparse equidistribution problems: Joinings over nilmanifolds

 \end{thm} We note that Green-Tao achieved a much more general theorem dealing with polynomial sequences, generalizing an equidistribution theorem of Leibman.
 The equidistribution rates of Green-Tao, while not explicit, in principal can be extracted from their paper, and we demonstrate it in a special case later.
+The following definition is analogous to Definition~\ref{def:quantitative-equi-rate}. \begin{defn} We will say that $x_{0}\in N/\Lambda$ has \emph{effective equidistribution of rate $\gamma>0$} if for any smooth function $f$ on $N/\Lambda$ we have

+where the implied constant depends on some Sobolev norm of $f$. \end{defn} \begin{rem} In view of the strong subspace theorem and the above-mentioned theorem of Green-Tao, every point in $N/\Lambda$ defined over $\overline{Q}$ satisfy ``almost'' effective equidistribution theorem with a rate (it is only almost in the sense that the quantity $R_{0}$ cannot be effectively computed, due to the ineffective nature of the strong subspace theorem).
+Moreover, using Liouville's theorem, one may extract an effective (but not optimal) equidistribution theorem (c.f. the discussion in \cite[Section $5.2$]{katz2}). \end{rem}

 Fix $\delta>0$.
 Using the approximation of the sphere introduced in Proposition~\ref{prop:approx} , which gave us extra averaging on the tangent plane, it is enough to study the following type of average